Riverside Police Department

-The Riverside Police Department is the law enforcement agency responsible for the city of Riverside, California.
+The Riverside Police Department is a law enforcement agency responsible for the city of Riverside, California.

 History

-The Riverside Police Department was founded in 1896 and has grown from a small frontier town police force to a large metropolitan police department with over 409 sworn police employees and 200 civilian employees.
-A leader in developing officer safety tactics and emergency response approaches, Riverside PD has long provided training materials to police academies and other law enforcement agencies across the nation.
+The Riverside Police Department was founded in 1896, growing from a small frontier town police force to a large metropolitan police department with over 409 sworn police employees and 200 civilian employees.
+Riverside PD has provided training materials to police academies and other law enforcement agencies across the country.
 For example, the current method of initiating a traffic stop on a high-risk offender in a moving vehicle, known in law enforcement as a "felony traffic stop", was first put into use by Riverside officers.
-This safety technique spread throughout the police profession with nearly all law enforcement agencies in the nation utilizing it.
+This safety technique spread throughout the police profession, with nearly all law enforcement agencies in the nation using it.